audiojs/audio/README.md

 //fired once when audio buffer is ready audio.on('ready')

-//fired when new data is recieved and decoded audio.on('load')
+//fired whenever new data is recieved and decoded audio.on('load')

 //playback events